litzinger/queue/README.md

 Laravel's documentation has examples of how to construct a queue job handler.
 You can also refer to the examples here in the Queue add-on itself.
 The `Queue/Jobs/` folder contains some examples that are used to test the queue.

-To add queue support to your add-on wrap the data you usually process a run-time in a conditional that checks to see if the Queue module files are present, and the module is actually installed.
+To add queue support to your add-on wrap the data you usually process at run-time in a conditional that checks to see if the Queue module files are present, and the module is actually installed.
 If not, process your data as usual.
 Whatever you do to proces your data will likely need to be replicated in some manor inside of your custom job handler.
 Another thing to remember: make sure your job handler is properly namespaced, otherwise the file will not be found.